 Baba: Baraka Moon, “Julay Julay”

-You’ve probably heard some form of ‘Must Must’, it’s a Sufi chant, ‘Julay Julay’ is another form of the same.
-Songs of praise regarding the ecstasy of mystic from Sind, Pakistan – Lal Shahbaz Qalandar; revered by millions in the Indian subcontinent and beyond…
+You’ve probably heard some form of ‘Must Must’.
+It’s a Sufi chant.
+“Julay Julay” is another form of the same.
+Songs of praise regarding the ecstasy of a mystic from Sind, Pakistan: Lal Shahbaz Qalandar, revered by millions in the Indian subcontinent and beyond.

 Rajaton is a world-renowned vocal sextet from Finland.
-The group was formed back in 1997, and to date they have recorded 13 CDs.
+The group was formed back in 1997.
+To date, they have recorded 13 CDs.
 They perform almost exclusively a cappella, and often imitate percussion instruments with their voices.
 They performed in Edmonton and Calgary last April.

-The lovely harmonies of sisters Johanna and Klara Söderberg – Sweden’s First Aid Kit – sweep us away once again.
-“Fireworks” comes from their upcoming new release “Ruins” (January 2018).
-They’ve enlisted Tucker Martine (case-lang-veirs, The Decemberists, Aiofe O’Donovan …) as producer.
+The lovely harmonies of sisters Johanna and Klara Sderberg, Sweden’s First Aid Kit, sweep us away once again.
+“Fireworks” comes from their upcoming new release, Ruins, expected in January 2018.
+They’ve enlisted Tucker Martine, who has worked with case/lang/veirs, The Decemberists and Aiofe O’Donovan, as producer.
 Bonus!

 *This song is not available on Spotify.
 Listen to it here.

-(I swear I can’t get this song out of my head till, like, February every year.)
+I swear I can’t get this song out of my head ’til, like, February every year.